SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 From Fisherman's Wharf/Pier 39: There are several ways to easily get here from Fisherman's Wharf.

-• Cable Car: Taking a cable car is the most fun.
+• Cable Car: Taking a cable car up and over the hills is the most fun.
 There are two cable car lines that run between Fisherman's Wharf and Union Square.
 The cost is $8 per person.
-It takes about 20 to 25 minutes to get there using the cable cars.
+The ride takes about 20 to 25 minutes.

-• F Streetcar: Another option is to take the F Streetcar.
+• F Streetcar: Another option is to take the F Streetcar along the water.
 This option only costs $3 per person.
-It takes just a little longer - around 30 minutes or so - but is a beautiful ride along the water.
+It takes just a little longer - around 30 minutes or so - and is also a beautiful ride.

-From San Francisco International Airport (SFO): You can take a taxi, shuttle, or BART (the train) from SFO.
+From San Francisco International Airport (SFO): You can take a taxi, shuttle, or BART (train) from SFO.

 • Taxi: The fastest and easiest way to get from SFO to Union Square is by taxi -- but it's also the most expensive.